-PlayStation 4 gamers know all too well how a bad controller can ruin their day, but you don't have to put your gaming on hold or go out and buy a new DualShock 4 when yours is on the fritz.
-Here are some common issues you may run into with your PS4 controller, as well as suggestions on how you can fix them.
+PS4 gamers know all too well how a bad controller can ruin their day, but you don't have to put your gaming on hold or go out and buy one of the best PS4 controllers when yours is on the fritz.
+Here are some common issues you may run into with your DualShock controller, as well as suggestions on how you can fix them.

 Products used in this guide

-- Replace the cable: SecurOMax HDMI cable with braided cord - 15ft ($15 at Amazon)
+- SecurOMax HDMI cable with braided cord - 15ft

-- Dust be gone: 3-Pack of Office Depot compressed air cans ($20 at Amazon)
+- 3-Pack of Office Depot compressed air cans

-- Disinfectant: MG Chemicals 99.9% isopropyl alcohol electronics cleaner ($12 at Amazon)
+- MG Chemicals 99.9% isopropyl alcohol electronics cleaner

-- A better battery: MPF Products DualShock 4 battery replacement kit ($13 at Amazon)
+- MPF Products DualShock 4 battery replacement kit

 1. ExpressVPN: The best VPN available right now

 This is our top pick for anyone looking to get started with a VPN.
 It offers a great mix of speed, reliability, outstanding customer service, and affordability.
 There is a 30-day money-back guarantee, so give it a shot today.